 Reduced fare passes are for those qualified only, on qualified companion, and are otherwise non-transferable.
 Transfers and TripTiks may not be used to pay your fare on Tele-Transit services.

 Drivers on the vans and buses will not accept pieces of a pass or torn in half passes.
-The middle of the pass must be intact and the serial number on the back must be present.
-Passes with smiley faces are for individuals who qualify for reduced fare.
+Passes with BCT Reduced Fare stamp are for individuals who qualify for reduced fare.
 These passes may not be used by friends or family who do not qualify.